Get the Perfect Size & Shape with Breast Augmentation

 What Patients Are Saying

 Dr. Angelchik is a very talented professional!
 He performed my breast augmentation and I couldn’t be happier with my results!
 Read More >

-The ideal candidate for breast augmentation is a woman who has fully developed breasts and is in generally good health.
-She is also:
+The ideal candidate for breast augmentation is someone with fully developed breasts and is in generally good health.
+In addition, good candidates are:

-The proper legal age— 18 for saline implants, 22 for silicone
+- The legal age— 18 for saline implants, 22 for silicone

-In good overall health with no active infections or medical condition
+- In good overall health with no active infections or underlying medical conditions

-Not pregnant or planning on becoming pregnant soon
+- Not pregnant or planning on becoming pregnant in the future

 - Do you believe your breasts are too small and that larger breasts would improve your self-confidence?